riscvarchive/riscv-platform-specs/README.md

-# RISC-V Profiles and Platform Specification
+# RISC-V Platform Specification

-The files in this project are used to create the RISC-V Profiles and Platform Specification.
+The files in this project are used to create the RISC-V Platform Specification.
 This specification defines the set of firmware and hardware required of a RISC-V platform so that it may install and run various operating systems.

-The content of the specification is created and controlled by the RISC-V Profiles and Platform Specification Technical Subcommittee.
+The content of the specification is created and controlled by the RISC-V Platform Horizontal Subcommittee (RISC-V Platform HSC).
 Information about the subcommittee can be found at https://lists.riscv.org/g/tech-unixplatformspec.
 Please note that membership in RISC-V International is required to post